Amulyapriyaeamani/flowpay-fraud-risk-sql-analysis/docs/07_data_validation.md

 ---

-# Step 8 - Transaction Occurring Before User Signup
+# Step 8 — Transaction Time vs User Signup Validation

+This validation checks whether transactions occurred before the user's recorded signup date.

-## Objective
+## Purpose:

-Validate the logical timeline of user activity by ensuring that transactions occur only after a user account is created.

-A transaction occurring before a signup date represents an impossible user lifecycle event.
+In real-world payment systems, a user must exist in the platform before performing transactions.
+Transactions occurring before signup may indicate data pipeline issues or limitations in the dataset generation process.

-## Result
+## Result:

-- **Transactions detected before signup:** 36,000+ records
+Transactions before signup detected: ~36,000
+Percentage of dataset: ~3.6%
-- **Average time difference:** ~9 days
+Average time difference: ~9 days
-- **Maximum time difference:** 29 days
+Maximum time difference: 29 days

-## Interpretation
+## Interpretation:

-This issue appears to be caused by synthetic data generation rather than a real system error.
+This pattern likely originates from the synthetic data generation process rather than a real system issue.
+In real payment platforms, this situation may occur due to:

-The dataset used in this project was generated using Tonic.ai, which sometimes produces realistic but imperfect timelines.

-## Action Taken

-- These transactions will be excluded from lifecycle-based analysis to ensure accurate behavioral and fraud investigation insights.
-- However, they are retained in the raw dataset to document the data quality characteristics of the source data.
+- Data migration from legacy systems
+- Delayed KYC verification dates recorded as signup dates
+- Pre-registration or guest transaction flows
+- Event timestamp inconsistencies during data ingestion

+## Impact on Analysis:

+Since this represents a small portion of the dataset and appears consistent with simulated data generation behavior, these records will be retained for analysis but interpreted carefully during behavioral investigations.

 ---